PitPik/scrollHandler/README.md

 Now, if your containers get scrolled into view, they automatically get some class names: ```inview``` (as set in options), ```inview-top```, ```inview-bottom```, ```inview-completely```.
 In your css you now can make your styling, even transitions (maybe use :not()) and use the callback for some extra stuff you want to do (like lazy load images, ...)

+IsInViewport works best if used as a singleton.
+If you need to install more than one, then make sure that the option ```dataAttribute: 'data-inview'```is named differently (for example ```data-inview2```), otherwise both instances work on the same elements multiple times.

 ## API

 The following properties can be found when inspecting the instance.
 This will also be delivered in callback functions as ```this``` besides ```container``` (see below).